skku-swpc/eslab-smartfog/README.md

 # Smart Fog v1.0: IoT Framework for Gateway-centric Thing Abstraction

-Smart Fog v1.0 is based on
+Smart Fog v1.0 is the IoT framework for gateway-centric thing abstraction.
+It is implemented based on IoTivity v0.9.1.

 ## Prerequisites
 - [IoTivity v0.9.1](http://iotivity.org)